 Examining our relationships with alcohol

-Earlier this year, I thought a lot about breaking up with alcohol.
+Earlier this year, I was thinking a lot about breaking up with alcohol.

 I’d always thought that alcohol and I were in love.
 We had fun together and made each other feel good.
 We inspired each other.

-But I started to realize that (a) alcohol doesn’t care about me and (b) for me at least, it’s a pretty abusive partner.
+But I started to realize that (a) alcohol doesn’t give a shit about me and (b) for me at least, it’s a pretty abusive partner.
 I’d been roiling from low-grade depression for what seemed like months or longer, and a drunken cryfest in December made me wonder if it was time for a change.

 I’ve been a heavy drinker (sometimes heavier than others) since the first time I blacked out in high school.
 (If you’re lucky enough to not be familiar, blacking out is when you drink so much that your brain stops recording memories.)